 In a mutual NDA, the parties agree not to share each other’s information.
 This type of non-disclosure agreement is generally used when two businesses share proprietary information, such as those who are doing business together to launch a product.
-This is more useful for vendors or clients and other strategic business partners.
+This is more useful for vendors or clients and other strategic business partners of a business.

 Example of a Mutual NDA

-A cleaning company and a moving firm have decided to help cross-market to one another’s client base, since they both provide services for people moving in and out of their homes.
+A cleaning company and a moving firm have decided to help cross-market to one another’s client base since they both provide services for people moving in and out of their homes.
 They would likely learn trade secrets from each other while doing business together.
-They would both sign and date a mutual NDA.
+The would both sign and date a Mutual NDA.

 Benefits of a Non-Disclosure Agreement